Learn the common signs of mental illness in adults and adolescents.

 A specific treatment to reverse the effects of ziprasidone does not exist.

 Common side effects

-Drowsiness, extrapyramidal symptoms, headache, dizziness, nausea
+Drowsiness, extrapyramidal symptoms, headache, dizziness, nausea, constipation, restlessness

 Rare/serious side effects

 Ziprasidone may increase the blood levels of a hormone called prolactin.
 Side effects of increased prolactin levels include females losing their period, production of breast milk and males losing their sex drive or possibly experiencing erectile problems.
-Long term (months or years) of elevated prolactin can lead to osteoporosis, or increased risk of bone fractures.
+Long term (months or years) elevated prolactin levels can lead to osteoporosis, or increased risk of bone fractures.

 Some people may develop muscle related side effects while taking ziprasidone.
 The technical terms for these are “extrapyramidal symptoms” (EPS) and “tardive dyskinesia” (TD).
 Symptoms of EPS include restlessness, tremor, and stiffness.
 TD symptoms include slow or jerky movements that one cannot control, often starting in the mouth with tongue rolling or chewing movements.